yus47/hotel_bookings/README.md

 The dataset <strong>will be split into training and testing data with an 80:20 ratio</strong>.
 The training data will be used to train the model, while the testing data will be used to evaluate the model's performance.
 This split is important for assessing the model's ability to generalize to new, unseen data.
 </div>

-Based on the cross-validating and model evaluation, the model chosen for this case is **the hyperparameter tuned model of XGBoost Classifier using Random Oversampling** as the resample method.
-Using F2-score as the main metric, its F2-score was as high as 81%.
-This model also **has a very high recall of 95%**.
-Other than precision, the other metrics also seem okay from this team rule of thumb, with accuracy of 74%, precision of 52%, and F1-score of 0.67%.
+Based on the cross-validating and model evaluation, the model chosen for this case is **the hyperparameter tuned model of Light Gradient Boosting Model Classifier using balanced class weight** to deal with the imbalance of negative class and positive class.
+Using **recall score** as the main metric, the score is approximately **90%**.
 The model has been saved as an pickle object, and ready to be deployed.

 <div style="text-align: left;">